Shikara (2020 film): Reception

-The film received mixed reviews from critics with few praising how bravely the true history was delivered without any unnecessary propaganda involved.
 The Times of India gave the movie 3 out of 5 stars, and called it largely a one-sided story which does cater to the cinematic appeal of certain movie-goers.
 Jyoti Kanyal of India Today also gives the movie 3 out of 5 stars and writes that the story "beautifully combines real incidents and a fictional love story".
 Both TOI and India Today praise debutantes Sadia and Aadil Khan.
-Newslaundry reviewed the film as a successful love story but a failed political drama.The Hindu gives a more critical review, saying that "Chopra buries politics under the garb of ‘love and hope’" and ends up making the movie simplistic.
+Newslaundry reviewed the film as a successful love story but a failed political drama.
+The Hindu gives a more critical review, saying that "Chopra buries politics under the garb of ‘love and hope’" and ends up making the movie simplistic.
 Livemint also comments on the 'simplification of politics behind the exodus' in the movie.
 Nandini Ramnath of Scroll.in also writes a similar review, weak in history, strong in love.
 Firstpost also gave the movie 3 out of 5 stars.
 According to The Wire, the film is "a poetically told tale that somewhere loses its way".

+In a screening of the film especially for Kashmiri Pandits, a woman broke down and lashed out at director Vidhu Vinod Chopra (also present there) for not depicting the brutality of the exodus.
+The video went viral across social media.